Didainius/go-vcloud-director/samples/saml_auth_adfs/README.md

 # SAML authentication with ADFS as IdP
 This is an example how to use Active Directory Federation Services as SAML IdP for vCD.
 `main()` function has an example how to setup vCD client with SAML auth.
-On succesful login it will list Edge Gateways.
+On successful login it will list Edge Gateways.
 To run this command please supply parameters as per below example:
 ```